• Skip to primary navigation

 And it's served with a zesty lemon-butter sauce.

-The tender meat and tangy sauce balance each other perfectly, tantalizing the taste buds.
+The tender meat and tangy sauce balance each other perfectly, tempting the palate.

 The origins of piccata trace back to Italy.